-Cameos are iconic and historical.
-Cameo jewelry has been around for centuries with early examples dating back to the 3rd century BC.
-Because they have been so popular throughout different eras, many people have a cameo that they have inherited or admired.
+Cameo jewelry is both iconic and the earliest examples date back to the 3rd century BC.
+Because it has been so popular throughout different eras, many people have a cameo that they have inherited or admired.

 What Is a Cameo?